-Applying a filter
+Applying a custom filter

-When you have several filters, you can apply any one of them as follows:
+When you have several custom filters, you can apply any one of them as follows:

-- Choose View | Filter and click the down arrow at the bottom of the Filter icon. - Click the required filter from the list shown at the bottom of the sub-menu.
+- > Choose View | Filter and click the down arrow at the bottom of the Filter icon. - Click the required filter from the list under the Custom heading in the sub-menu.

-Editing a filter
+Editing a custom filter

-- > Choose View | Filter and click the down arrow at the bottom of the Filter icon. - Choose Edit in the sub-menu, select the filter you want to edit and proceed as described above.
+- > Choose View | Filter and click the down arrow at the bottom of the Filter icon. - Choose Edit in the sub-menu, select the custom filter you want to edit and proceed as described above.

-Deleting a filter
+Deleting a custom filter

-You can also delete a filter previously defined permanently from the MindView document if you no longer need it:
+You can also delete a custom filter previously defined permanently from the MindView document if you no longer need it:

-- > Choose View | Filter and click the down arrow at the bottom of the Filter icon. - ➤ Choose Delete in the sub-menu and select the required filter.
+- > Choose View | Filter and click the down arrow at the bottom of the Filter icon. - ➤ Choose Delete in the sub-menu and select the required custom filter.